 The PBSO Crime Laboratory has been awarded and has maintained national accreditation through the American Society of Crime Laboratory Directors-Laboratory Accreditation Board (ASCLD-LAB) since 1991 and in 2012 was awarded accreditation for compliance with the International Organization for Standardization (ISO) 17025 standards.
-The ISO accreditation preparation was accomplished with the dedication and support of all 102 Crime Laboratory scientists and support staff.
+The ISO accreditation preparation was accomplished with the dedication and support of all Crime Laboratory scientists, examiners and support staff.
 The Biology Unit also maintains compliance with all FBI Quality Assurance Standards for Forensic DNA Case working Laboratories.
-In addition, 80% of Crime Laboratory qualified scientists are nationally certified in their scientific specialty, a rare accomplishment in forensic laboratories.
+In addition, many of the Crime Laboratory’s qualified scientists, examiners and investigators are nationally certified in their scientific specialty, a rare accomplishment in forensic laboratories.

-The Crime Laboratory forensic scientists on average receive over 12,000 requests to test evidence and report out nearly 10,000 cases annually.
-The PBSO forensic databases are essential crime fighting tools which have provided and continue to provide important investigative case leads for law enforcement.
+The PBSO forensic databases are essential crime-fighting tools which have provided and continue to provide important investigative case leads for law enforcement.
 Database “hits” are routinely processed in the Firearms, DNA and Latent Print Units.